CLRX/CLRX-mirror/doc/AmdCl2Abi.md

 This chapter describes how kernel gets its argument, how access to constant data.
 Because Kernel setup is AMD HSA configuration, hence we recommend to refer to ROCm-ABI documentation to get information about kernel setup and kernel arguments passing.
-Now, an assembler have all the AMD HSA configuration's pseudo-ops to do it.
+Now, an assembler have all AMD HSA configuration's pseudo-ops to do it.

 In this chapter, size is given in dwords.
 Dword is 4-byte value.